mattermost/mattermost-developer-documentation/site/content/integrate/plugins/components/server/hello-world.md

 GOOS=linux GOARCH=amd64 go build -o plugin.exe plugin.go
 ```

 Also note that the ".exe" extension is required if you'd like your plugin to run on Windows, but is otherwise optional.
-Consider referencing [mattermost-plugin-starter-template](https://github.com/mattermost/mattermost-plugin-starter-template) for helpful build scripts.
+Consider referencing {{< newtabref href="https://github.com/mattermost/mattermost-plugin-starter-template" title="mattermost-plugin-starter-template" >}} for helpful build scripts.

 Now, we'll need to define the required manifest describing your plugin's entry point.
 Create a file named `plugin.json` with the following contents: